BrainlessPOMO/Tourism-in-Greece-and-Spain/README.md

 There are 5 python files in the project.
 Each one does something different from the other one.

 1. **setup_db.py**.
-This file is setting up the database that we are gonna need, in order to save the data in the end.
+This file sets up the database that we are gonna need, in order to save the data in the end.
+The Button "Create database" runs this file.
 It requires only the library:
    - **sqlite3**
 2. **check_db_info.py**.
 This file prints the information that is already stored in our database.
+The Button "Check Saved Info" runs this file.
 It requires only the library:
    - **sqlite3**
-3. **check_info_create_csv.py**.
-This file also prints the information that is already stored in our database using pandas dataframes.
-Also it exports the stored information to 4 different csv files, one for each table in our database.
+3. **create_csv.py**.
+This file exports the stored information to 4 different csv files, one for each table in our database.
+The Button "Create CSVs" runs this file.
 It requires the libraries:
    - **pandas**
    - **sqlite3**
-4. **delete_everythin_from_db.py**.
+4. **delete_everything_from_db.py**.
 This file exist just to delete everything from the database, so that the main program can run again.
+The Button "Delete all data from database" runs this file.
 It requires only the library:
    - **sqlite3**
 5. Finally **get_info_from_webpage.py**.
 This is the main program.
 It opens europa website and retrieves the desired data.
+The Button "Retrieve data from Web" runs this file.
 It requires the libraries:
    - **sqlite3**
    - **selenium**
    - **chromedriver_autoinstaller**